Last updated on April 24th, 2022 at 01:25 am

-Treasure hunts are a fun way to get the kids moving and are easy to do at or around your home.
+Treasure hunts are a fun way to get the kids moving and are easy to do around the house.
 For most of us, we’d hide something away and let our kids loose.
 For this activity, the kids are in control, and they’re also in charge of making a pirate-worthy map for us to follow to the treasure!

 Map-making is a great way for older kids to practice spatial thinking.
 This skill is your ability to understand your physical place in the world in relation to everything else.
 Kids also get to practice their navigation skills since they need to rely on their five senses to make a great map without any outside help from the internet (which probably won’t be much help anyway if they’re just making a map of the house!)

 Help your kids make as accurate of a map as possible.
 You can spend time looking at paper maps, or even Google maps, to see how things like landmarks and bodies of water are represented.
 Once the map is made, they’ll hide their treasure, and let you use your map to find it!

 For extra fun, you can laminate the map or put it in a plastic sheet protector so you can continue using it for multiple treasure-finding rounds.
 You can even hide the treasure and let them find it based on the map they created.
 (Here’s a laminator we like.)

 Click the photo above to print the treasure hunt game page.

 Ocean Observations | Grades 3-5 (ages 9-11)

 For this activity, you’ll need to head to the zoo or the aquarium.
 If you don’t have any plans for a visit soon, you can visit virtually!